htduy262/Tippy/README.md

 ## Notes

-When implement this app, I got stuck in using BarButtonItem, where to place it on and push to Settings screen.
+When implement this app, I got stuck in
+- Using BarButtonItem, where to place it on and push to Settings screen.
 So I research on youtube I found that I should place it on Navigation bar next to the tittle.
-I think remembering the bill amount across app restarts is not necessary.
+- Move view up when keyboard appears

 ## License